 Assign video lessons as homework by arranging for Cloud video access per student/family involved in the group.

 This $20 Cloud access fee is in addition to the cost of student materials.
 Groups that arrange for every student to have this Cloud video access can use their group time for more discussion and activities because they aren’t watching videos during group time.

 Need some advice?
+Please send us an email.
 We’re always happy to chat!

 Making Sure You Have What You Need